 Text of Amendment 24- Art.
 2, Sec.
-33, Alien Own-ERSHIP-The ownership of lands by aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state, except where acquired by inheritance, under mort-gage or in good faith in the ordinary course of justice in the collection of debts; and all conveyances . of lands hereafter made to any alien directly, or in trust for such alien, shall be void: Provided, That the provisions of this section shall not apply to lands containing valuable deposits of minerals, metals, iron, coal or fire clay, and the necessary land for mills and machinery to be used in the development thereof and the manufac-ture of the products therefrom: And provided fur-ther, That the provisions of this section shall not apply to the citizens of such of the Provinces of the Dominion of Canada as do not expressly or by implication prohibit own-ership of provincial lands by citizens of this state.
+33, Alien Own-ership-The ownership of lands by aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state, except where acquired by inheritance, under mort-gage or in good faith in the ordinary course of justice in the collection of debts; and all conveyances of lands hereafter made to any alien directly, or in trust for such alien, shall be void: Provided, That the provisions of this section shall not apply to lands containing valuable deposits of minerals, metals, iron, coal or fire clay, and the necessary land for mills and machinery to be used in the development thereof and the manufacture of the products there-from: And provided fur-ther, That the provisions of this section shall not apply to the citizens of such of the Provinces of the Dominion of Canada as do not expressly or by implication prohibit ownership of provincial lands by citizens of this state.
 Every corporation, the majority of the capital stock of which is owned by aliens, shall be considered an alien for the purposes of this prohibition.
 (L. 1949, S. J. R. No. 9, p.
 999.)
-Approved November 7, 1950.

-Art.
-4, Sec.
-3(a).
-A judge of the supreme court or the superior court shall retire from judicial office at the end of the calendar year in which he attains the age of seventy-five years.
-The legislature may, from time to time, fix a lesser age for mandatory retirement, not earlier than the end of the calendar year in which any such judge attains the age of seventy years, as the legislature deems proper.
+Approved Novemseventy-five years.
+The legislature may, from time to time, fix a lesser age for mandatory retirement, not such judge attains the age of seventy years, as the legislature deems proper.
 This provision shall not affect the term to which any such judge shall have been elected or appointed prior to, or at the time of, approval and ratification of this provision.
-Notwithstanding the limitations of this section, the legislature may by general law authorize or require the retirement of judges for physical or mental disability, or any cause rendering judges incapable of performing their judicial duties.
+Notwithstanding the limitations of this section, the legis-lature may by general law authorize or require the retirement of judges for physical or mental disability, or any cause rendering judges incapable of performing their judicial duties.
 (L. 1951, H.J.R.
 No. 6, p.
 960.)
-Approved November 4, 1952.
+Approved November 4, 1959. proved November 4, 1952.